KIVagant/staticus-search-manager/Readme.md

 # Staticus Core

-This is a core-part of the [Staticus project](https://github.com/KIVagant/staticus).
+This is a Search Manager for the [Staticus project](https://github.com/KIVagant/staticus).

 Look to the parent repository for more information.

 ## Contributors

-Andrew Yanakov <ayanakov at englishdom.com>
+- Andrew Yanakov <ayanakov at englishdom.com>
-Eugene Glotov <kivagant at gmail.com>
+- Eugene Glotov <kivagant at gmail.com>
-Vadim Leontiev <vadim.leontiev at gmail.com>
+- Vadim Leontiev <vadim.leontiev at gmail.com>

 ## License